jaysait/CA-Student-Info-System/README.md

 ```
 -Data Access Object/Repository Files:  Initially when switching over to Spring, used JdbcTemplate w/ rowmappers, etc...was in the process of updating all to use Hibernate/JPA and other modern Spring techniques

--Wished I could have used things liked Lambdas, other  was current Java features.
+-Wanted to use latest things liked Lambdas, other current Java features.

 ```java
 public List<ReachHeading> getReachBySchool(Integer schoolId) {